 Your assignment is to cleanse a polluted database.
 Try to find the rules that define what clean data is, and run your data through Ampersand.

+The ways of using Ampersand are not exhaustive.
 There are most certainly other reasons for making an Ampersand model, because a good conceptual analysis precedes practically every problem that is worth solving.

 An information system is modeled by designing every subsystem separately.